-Behavior analysis is the study of how humans learn and behave in social settings.
+Applied behavior analysis ABA is a scientific discipline that focuses on understanding and improving human behavior.
 Those who work with people to craft learning plans and enact therapy for emotional or cognitive disabilities apply the data accumulated by the experimental observation and research branch of the discipline.
-There are four tiers of accreditation within the applied realm—the ABA, the BCaBA or assistant, the BCBA, and the BCBA-d.
-The board certified behavior analyst is a graduate level distinction.
+There are four tiers of accreditation within the applied behavior analysis realm—Registered Behavior Technicians (RBT), the BCaBA or assistant, the BCBA, and the BCBA-d.
+The board certified behavior analyst is a graduate level certification.

 A BCBA can work in many different environments and help a variety of individuals with different learning or behavioral needs.
 In each case, he adapts his skill set to accrue the maximum benefit to his clients.
 For example, if he elects to work in a specialized facility, such as a group home for special needs adults, his behavioral or learning plans serve that specific community.

 When a BCBA works with people, he may engage in a variety of tasks and educational activities.
 Interventions are typically the initial encounters that address a previously untreated behavioral or emotional disorder in a child, teen or adult.
 Once he conducts an intervention, the analyst may continue to work with the individual and their loved ones or caregivers in a calm, controlled environment using specialized techniques.

 While many BCBAs elect to actively engage with clients within the therapeutic community, they have another, equally important role.
 As they acquire experience and develop their sense of which approaches work best.
 They can offer insight to those who design learning programs and assessments for both individual clients and groups.
 In this capacity, they can actively craft:

 - methods of performance evaluation

 - intervention strategies